 In the 16th century, the construction of Dublin’s prominent structures just began.
 Even the ones that survived to modern times.
 Ireland was still under English Royal Control and Dublin was the second largest city in the British Empire.

 Queen Elizabeth I founded one of the oldest universities in the British Isles, called Trinity College.
 However, the plague broke out, killing half of the population.
 It stayed around for years until the city prospered once again.

 Further Growth of the City

 The county started growing even further and faster during the 18th century.
-A lot of new sites came to being, including most of the famous buildings and districts we see today.
+A lot of new sites came into being, including most of the famous buildings and districts we see today.
 Those sites include City Hall, Parliament House, the Royal Exchange, and Merrion Square.
 In the 19th century, street lighting was introduced to the city along with the construction of the Gasworks.

 Despite the physical development of the city, it suffered from deterioration, economically and politically.
 However, things started taking a different detour in the 20th century.
 It was all getting better during the onset of the establishment of the Republic of Ireland.

 Building the Streets of Dublin

 The year 1757 marks the beginning of the City Corporation.
 At that time, a large group of men were assigned to pave the streets.
-They widened, cleaned, and set lights to them.
+They widened, cleaned, and set lights on them.
 Many sites came to being, as previously mentioned, like City Hall, Parliament House, the Royal Exchange, and Merrion Square.